CuratorCat/pcc-archive.org/wiki/kittyvault/index.md

 The whole KittyVault collection will be fractionalized with [fractional.art](https://fractional.art) 2.0 [^3].
 The Team will do this once the team can ensure the fractional.art vault can still receive tokens, airdrops, etc. There are many projects in there that have upcoming companions, airdrops, tokens, etc. and we want those benefits to come to the Vault for everyone's benefit.

+The KittyVault is 100,000 fractions, 10,000 held by the team for liquidity, and the other 90,000 in [PCC Cats](../collections/cats/index.md), [Kittens](../collections/kittens/index.md), Cat Grandmas and other 6 [KittyVault Purrks](../collections/kittyvault-purrks/index.md) airdrops

 ### KittyBank Token {#token}

 **The KittyBank Token**, aka KittyVault Token, is different from the $TOKEN.

-Each Cat and each KittyVault Purrks airdrops (8 in total) will be able to be redeemed for KittyBank Token that represent shares of the KittyVault.
+[PCC Cats](../collections/cats/index.md), [Kittens](../collections/kittens/index.md), Cat Grandmas and other 6 [KittyVault Purrks](../collections/kittyvault-purrks/index.md) will be able to be redeemed for KittyBank Token that represent shares of the KittyVault.
 That KittyBank Token will be tradable for 1/100,000 of the Vault's value.

 :::info